-The Polystim Neurotechnologies lab at Polytechnique Montréal is helping Ghazal Nabovati develop an award-winning technology while equipping her with valuable multidisciplinary R&D skills.
+The Polystim Neurotechnologies lab at Polytechnique Montréal in collaboration with BioSA lab in the Lassonde School of Engineering at York University is helping Ghazal Nabovati develop an award-winning technology while equipping her with valuable multidisciplinary R&D skills.

 The value of her experiential training was recognized last year, when she received the Brian L. Barge Award for Excellence in Microsystems Integration at the 2015 Innovation 360 TEXPO.
 Citing her work for its “significant and compelling economic potential with social benefits,” judges praised Nabovati for her use of multiple microsystems and disciplines, integrating biology, chip design, electronics, software and mechanical prototyping in a fully functioning imaging and analysis system.

-The idea for the device grew out of her work with her supervisor, Dr. Mohamad Sawan, a Canada Research Chair in smart medical devices, director of the Polystim Lab, and a prolific innovator whose work integrates the disciplines of electrical engineering, psychology, neuroscience, biology and physiology; and Dr. Ebrahim Ghafar-Zadeh, a graduate of Dr. Sawan’s lab and now assistant professor at York University.
+The idea for the device grew out of her work with her supervisors, Dr. Mohamad Sawan, a Canada Research Chair in smart medical devices, director of the Polystim Lab, and a prolific innovator whose work integrates the disciplines of electrical engineering, psychology, neuroscience, biology and physiology; and Dr. Ebrahim Ghafar- Zadeh, Director of Biologically Inspired Sensors and Actuators (BioSA) Laboratory, and Assistant Professor in the Department of Electrical Engineering and Computer Science at York University.

 “Current technologies are bulky, requiring a microscope and long sample preparation time,” Nabovati says.
 “They are labour-intensive and consume resources.
-My idea was to create a fully automated device that requires no sample preparation and no labelling procedures; you just take the cells from the sample, put them on the device and right away you can see the results.
-Everything is done in real time.
+My idea was to create a fully automated device that requires no labelling procedures; you just take the cells from the sample, put them on the device and right away you can see the results.
 There’s no need to wait.”